sigmaSd/IRust/SCRIPTS.md

 ## Usage:
 - Set `activate_scripting` to `true` in config file.
-- Compile a script (it can be oneshot/daemon/ dylib(unsafe)), see examples
+- Compile a script (it can be oneshot/daemon/dylib(unsafe)), see examples
 - Copy it to ~/.config/irust/script4/

 That's it you can verify that scripts are detected with `:scripts`\